[LUM#17] Ninjalab, star-studded cryptanalysis

-It's a merciless war where good and evil clash with encrypted algorithms for control of the best-kept secrets.
-Since 2017, Victor Lomné and Thomas Roche have chosen to put their strengths at the service of business and research by creating the start-up NinjaLab.
+It is a merciless war where good and evil clash with encrypted algorithms to control the best-kept secrets.
+Since 2017, Victor Lomné and Thomas Roche have chosen to put their strengths at the service of businesses and research by creating the start-up NinjaLab.
 Their weapon: cryptanalysis.

 The best defense...